iharsuvorau/static-site-password/README.md

 For use you don't need to install Go or anything.
 Just do the following:

 - copy the content of `./demo` into your folder on a server,
-- and put your site under the name of hashed with SHA512 password.
+- and put your site under the name of a hashed with SHA512 password.

 In order to get the hash of your password, use https://play.golang.org/p/0i2VETHvxJL — change "your password" with your text.